 Do you prefer trail or road running?
 Do you switch up your routes?

 Considering what the route is called around me, I prefer trail running.
 But it’s not what is normally known as a trail.
 It’s a converted railroad line that is part blacktop and dirt surface that provides 13 plus miles of heaven.
 While I do prefer to run on this trail, I do switch up my routes as much as possible.
 I try and run on similar surfaces and elevations in preparation for upcoming races.

 Do you run to music?
 If so what’s on your running playlist right now?

 When running alone music is a must, but when I’m with one of my running groups there is no need for it.
 The conversation amongst friends just makes the miles fly by.
 I don’t have a specific running playlist.
 I listen to EDM (Electronic Dance Music) while running alone.
 It helps keep my energy up for pacing.

 What’s next for you in 2016?

 My first race was the NYC Half Marathon in March.
 I love to run through the streets of New York, through Central Park, a closed down Times Square, down the West Side Highway to Battery Park.
 I’m such a New Yorker that the thought of running this puts a big smile on my face.
 I am on the National MS Society “Race to Stop MS” Team and look forward to letting everyone see the other side of MS.

 In June, I have my first goal race of the year.
-It’s local to me in the Hudson Valley and run along the beautiful re-developed rail trail.
-Then it’s some more NYRR races, and local half marathon in September.
+It’s local to me in the Hudson Valley, New York and it runs along the beautiful re-developed rail trail.
+Then it’s some more NYRR (New York Road Runner) races, and local half marathon in September.
 Plans are in the works for the Hartford CT Marathon Relay or it’s Half Marathon to be run as a second goal race.
-I am also hoping to run the Runner’s World Half in October which is great because Ultima will be the on course drink there!
+I am also hoping to run the Runner's World Half in October which is great because Ultima will be the on-course drink there!